tapdata/idaas/README.md

 When and Where iDaaS can be used?

 - Real time heterogenous database replication
-	- MySQL to MySQL
-	- PostgreSQL to MongoDB
-	- Oracle to MySQL
-	- MySQL to Redis
 - Build a real time Data as a Service platform
 - Data processing / data serving store for BI/Reporting application
 - Mainframe offloading